How We Can Work Together

 Walk and Talk

-• Walk-and-talk therapy offers a gentle, grounded way to experience counselling while moving through nature.
-Rather than sitting across from each other in an office, we walk side by side, letting the rhythm of movement and the natural world support the conversation.
+• Walk-and-talk therapy offers a gentle, grounded way to experience counselling in relationship with the natural world, with or without movement.
+Rather than sitting across from one another in an office, we may walk side by side or simply sit together outdoors, allowing the environment itself to support reflection, regulation, and connection.

-These sessions are always collaborative and paced to meet you where you’re at — physically, emotionally, and energetically.
-And if you’d like a little extra support, Parker, my therapy dog, is usually happy to join us.
+These sessions are always collaborative and paced to meet you where you are, physically, emotionally, and energetically.
+Whether we are walking, standing, or sitting quietly together, the focus remains on your process.
+If you would like additional support, Parker, my therapy dog, is often happy to join us.

 • Walk-and-talk therapy may be a good fit if: